Azure/batch-shipyard/docs/99-current-limitations.md

 a ResizeError on the pool if not all compute nodes can be allocated.
 * Data movement between Batch tasks as defined by `input_data`:`azure_batch` is restricted to Batch accounts with keys (non-AAD).
-* Virtual network support in Batch pools can only be used with UserSubscription Batch accounts.
 * Windows Server 2016, Clear Linux, and Oracle Linux are not supported with Batch Shipyard at this time.
 * Task dependencies are incompatible with multi-instance tasks.
 This is a